ChrisDJ07/CSC173-DeepCV-Janiola/proposal.md

 ## 3. Objectives
-- To gather Philippine‑coin dataset using publicly available sources.
+- To gather Philippine‑coin dataset manually using a phone camera and spare Philippine peso coins.
 - To apply transfer learning on pre‑trained CNN or object detection models (e.g.YOLOv8‑n/s) for improved performance despite limited data.
 - To train and validate the model using a complete pipeline including preprocessing, augmentation, hyperparameter tuning, and evaluation.
 - To detect and classify coin denominations from images containing multiple coins.